neurospin/brainomics2/README.rst

 Content
 =======

-This cube merely extends the schema forked from the cubes developped by the `Brainomics <http://www.brainomics.net>`_ project:
+This cube merely extends the schema forked from the cubes developed by the `Brainomics <http://www.brainomics.net>`_ project:

 * `cubicweb-brainomics <https://www.cubicweb.org/project/cubicweb-brainomics>`_